unix-ax25-stack/wampes/README.md

 long days this would probably still be in the planning stage.

 ## Configuration is trivial

+### The example below is for the wampes connector.

 The Unix side — `/etc/ax25/axports`: